Calusa Veterinary Center

 Caring for your pet’s skin is essential, and when they have skin-related issues, it can range from uncomfortable to dangerous.
 That’s why we emphasize allergy and dermatology as an essential part of our veterinary service.

-Dermatitis can be caused by allergic reactions, skin cancer, hormonal disorders, autoimmune disease, tumors, infections, and other factors.
+Dermatitis can be caused by allergic reactions, skin cancer, hormonal disorders, autoimmune diseases, tumors, infections, and other factors.
 If you’re worried that your pet may be suffering from a dermatological condition, look for the following warning signs and contact us today:

 • Flaky or red skin